-This Mind is no other than Buddha; there is no Buddha outside of Mind, nor is there Mind outside of Buddha.
+This Mind is no other than Buddha.
+There is no Buddha outside of Mind, nor is there Mind outside of Buddha.
 This Mind is pure, and like space it has no specific forms.
 As soon as you raise a thought and begin to form an idea of it, you ruin the reality itself because you then attach yourself to form.
-Since the beginningless past there is no Buddha who has ever had an attachment to form.
-If you seek buddhahood by practising the six virtues of perfection and other myriad deeds of merit, this is gradation; but since the beginningless past there is no Buddha whose attainment was so graded.
-When you get an insight into the One Mind you find that there is no particular reality.
-This unattainability is no other than the true Buddha itself.
+Since the beginningless past there is no buddha who has ever had an attachment to form.
+If you seek buddhahood by practising the six virtues of perfection and other myriad deeds of merit, this is gradation; but since the beginningless past there is no buddha whose attainment was thus graded.
+When you get an insight into the One Mind you find that there is no one particular reality.
+This unattainability is no other than the true buddha itself.

 Buddhas and sentient beings emanate from the One Mind and there are no differences between them.
 It is like space, which is undivided, not subject to destruction.
-It is like the great sun, which illuminates the four worlds: when it rises, its light pervades the whole world, but space itself gains thereby no illumination.
-When the sun sets, darkness reigns everywhere, but space itself does not share this darkness.
-Light and darkness drive each other out and alternately prevail, but space itself is vast emptiness and suffers no vicissitudes.
+It is like the great sun, which illuminates the four worlds: when it rises, its light pervades the whole world, but no illumination is added to space.
+When the sun sets, darkness reigns everywhere, but space itself does not affected by darkness.
+Light and darkness drive each other out by turns, but space itself is vast emptiness and suffers no vicissitudes.